HP-J/Sulaiman/README.md

 # Welcome to Sulaiman
 #### A keyboard launcher with no features

-## *the app is in early stages of development => be aware that everything you see might be subjected to change => your feedback is highly encouraged*
+*The app is in early stages of development*

+*Your feedback is highly encourage*

 - It can't and won't boost your productivity.
 - It's NOT a cross-platform application.